Real-time Anomaly Detection for Liquid Argon Time Projection Chambers: Network Training, Testing and Evaluation

 A key goal of our work is to enable real-time anomaly detection on resource-constrained hardware, including FPGAs, GPUs, or CPUs.
 To this end, we convert the trained Student network into a hardware-synthesizable version using \texttt{hls4ml}~\cite{Duarte_2018}and simulate its behavior and resource utilization with Xilinx Vivado High-Level Synthesis (HLS) tools~\cite{Xilinx:VivadoHLS}.

 To validate the accuracy of the hardware implementation, we compare the anomaly scores generated by the original Python-based Student network using QKeras and its HLS-translated counterpart.
-Figure~\ref{fig:hls_vs_python} shows the score-by-score comparison across multiple input images for the $864\times64$-sized input.
-The match between scores confirms that the HLS-converted model preserves the essential behavior of the original network, enabling direct deployment onto FPGAs without loss of performance.
+Figure~\ref{fig:hls_vs_python} shows the correlation and absolute difference distribution across multiple input segments for the $864\times64$-sized input.
+The match between scores, being identical or only differing by 1, confirms that the HLS-converted model preserves the essential behavior of the original network, enabling direct deployment onto FPGAs without loss of performance.